Assessed Subdivisions

 Drainage Maintenance Assessments

 Township residents living within assessed subdivisions may have additional options for addressing surface water issues.
-Subdivision lots built in the 1980s and after are required to pay a Drainage Maintenance Assessment for the long term maintenance of the subdivision's stormwater facilities.
-The County collects that money in a special account set aside for assessed subidivsion stormwater needs.
+Subdivision lots built in the 1980s and after are required to pay a Drainage Maintenance Assessment for the long term maintenance of the subdivision's stormwater facilities that are outside of the roadways.
+The County collects that money in a special account set aside for assessed subdivsion stormwater needs.
 Water problems arising from any of assessed stormwater facilities can be addressed using those funds.
-This funding pays for work that cannot be paid for by our road and bridge funds.
-Our maintenance crews perform routine inspection and maintenance of the stormwater management facilities (SWMF) within those assessed subdivisions with known drainage issues.
-In addition, our crews completed major clearing, grading and repair projects at SWMFs in 5 subdivisions.
-In 2019 SCE had Davey Resource Group and Emerald Environmental continuing contracts started in 2018 to design more complex fixes to several assessed subdivisions.
-Recently Davey Resource Group completed a natural streambank stabilization project along West Fork in Bath Township.
+Our maintenance crews and consultants perform routine inspection and maintenance of the stormwater management facilities (SWMF) within those assessed subdivisions.
+In addition, our crews have completed major clearing, grading, and repair projects at SWMFs in many subdivisions.
+Currently, Davey Resource Group and Emerald Environmental have contracts for inspection and maintenance.

 Why Assessments?